Boundary phase transitions of two-dimensional quantum critical XXZ model: Boundary critical behavior with a dangling spin chain

 The coupled RG equations (\ref{eq:rg_chain_bulk_lambda})--(\ref{eq:rg_chain_bulk_gz}) have a new fixed point,

 up to the first order in $\epsilon_{xx}$ and $\epsilon_{z}$, which controls the transition from the VBS order to the AF order on the boundary.
-In particular, if $\epsilon_{xx}=\epsilon_{z}$, the fixed point satisfies $g_{xx}=g_{z}$ thus has the O(3) symmetry, and corresponds to the one found in Ref. \cite{Jian2021}.
+In particular, in the isotropic case with $\epsilon_{xx}=\epsilon_{z}$, the fixed point satisfies $g_{xx}=g_{z}$ thus exhibits the O(3) symmetry, which corresponds to the fixed point found in Ref. \cite{Jian2021}.
 Linearizing the RG equations near the fixed point and finding the scaling dimensions of the eigenoperators under an infinitesimal scale transformation, we find two scaling dimensions are positive.
 This indicates that the new fixed point has two relevant directions, thus the boundary transition from the AF order to the VBS order in the XXZ model with a dangling spin chain is in general first-order.
 However, in the O(3) symmetric case, only one relevant boundary operator is allowed by the O(3) symmetry, thus the boundary transition between the AF order and the VBS order is continuous, which has been proposed in Ref. \cite{Jian2021} and observed in recent numerical simulations \cite{Ding}.